Indonesia expects COVID-19 cases to rise despite stricter curbs | Health

 - Indonesia

-Indonesia expects COVID-19 infections to keep rising for up to two weeks before curbs introduced on Saturday on more than 100 million people begin to reduce cases, a government minister said.
-As it battles one of Asia's worst coronavirus outbreaks, the world's fourth-most populous nation has seen record new infections on eight of the past 12 days, with Friday bringing 25,830 cases and a record 539 deaths.
-Saturday's curbs on Java and Bali islands - from tighter travel checks to a ban on restaurant dining and outdoor sports and the closure of non-essential workplaces - are to run until July 20, but could be extended, if needed, to bring daily infections below 10,000.
+The next two weeks are critical for the success of Indonesia's efforts to rein in the coronavirus, as infections could rise until Saturday's tougher curbs, affecting more than 100 million people, begin to show results, a minister said.
+As it battles one of Asia's worst virus outbreaks, the world's fourth-most populous nation reported 27,913 new infections in the latest of many peaks over the past two weeks.

-"In the next 10 days, in my opinion maybe two weeks, cases can continue to rise" as infections before the curbs took place are now in incubation period, said Luhut Pandjaitan, a senior minister overseeing the government's COVID-19 response.
-"This two weeks is a critical time for us," he said.
+"In the next 10 days, maybe two weeks, cases can continue to rise," despite tougher curbs on the islands of Java and Bali, as some infections could now be in the incubation period, said Luhut Pandjaitan, the minister overseeing the COVID-19 response.
+"This two weeks is a critical time for us."

-Police threw up road blocks and more than 400 checkpoints across Java, the archipelago's most populous island, and the resort island of Bali to ensure people stay at home, with more than 21,000 officers deployed to enforce the curbs and aid random coronavirus testing.
-Vaccinated travellers with a negative swab test will be permitted to make long-distance journeys, however.
+The new curbs, such as tighter travel checks, a ban on restaurant dining and outdoor sports and the closure of non-essential workplaces, run until July 20, but could be extended, if necessary, to bring daily cases below 10,000.
+To keep people home, police threw up road blocks and more than 400 checkpoints across Java, the archipelago's most populous island, and the resort island of Bali, with more than 21,000 officers enforcing curbs and helping in random testing.

-Traffic and commuter lines in the capital Jakarta in western Java were much lighter than usual on Saturday, but some residents still flouted the curbs to jog and ride their bicycles, even though the main road was blocked.
-Jakarta resident Clement, 45, who was strolling the street with his wife, told Reuters he disagreed with the curbs, even though he has lost a friend to the respiratory disease.
+Traffic in the capital, Jakarta, in western Java, was much lighter than usual, with trains and buses nearly empty, but some people still flouted the curbs to jog and ride bicycles, even though main roads were blocked.
+One stroller, Clement, 45, who was accompanied by his wife, told Reuters he disagreed with the curbs, despite having lost a friend to the respiratory disease.

+"We've been closed for 15 months and have been making preparations, but suddenly these restrictions," she said, adding that she expected sales, which had risen after domestic tourists returned, to drop again.
+"We're confused now."
+The highly infectious Delta variant, first identified in India where it caused a spike in infections, is spreading in Indonesia and pushing hospitals across Java to the brink.

+In a statement, independent data initiative Lapor-COVID-19 said the medical system had "collapsed" after its analysis found at least 265 deaths outside of hospitals, at a time when people were isolating themselves at home or queued for emergency beds.
+An official of the health ministry, Siti Nadia Tarmizi, denied that medical facilities had collapsed, but did not comment on deaths without medical care.

-With medical facilities near capacity, demand has surged for oxygen and drugs for many people isolating at home, driving retail prices up in pharmacies and online marketplaces.
-The health ministry has capped prices of drugs such as Favipiravir, Remdesivir and Ivermectin, Health Minister Budi Gunadi Sadikin said.
+With medical facilities stretched close to capacity, demand for oxygen and drugs has surged as many people isolate themselves at home, driving up prices in pharmacies and online.
+The health ministry has capped prices of drugs such as favipiravir, remdesivir and ivermectin, Health Minister Budi Gunadi Sadikin said.

+In Jakarta, the government has converted some office halls into makeshift isolation centres, in order to ensure more beds for patients, state news agency Antara said.
+Authorities are also trying to speed vaccination efforts in the worst-hit areas.
+The inoculation campaign has covered just 7.7% of the 181.5 million people it targeted this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)